linode/apl-docs/docs/for-devs/console/settings.md

 ### Alertmanger

 Enable to install an Alertmanager instance for the team.
-The Alertmanger instance will only show alerts based on `Rules` from the Team's Prometheus.
+The Alertmanger instance will only show alerts based on `Rules` for the Team's Prometheus.

+### Private

+Select to disable cross-team access (and make the Team Grafana private for Team members only)

 ## Configure alert settings

 :::note
-Alerts settings will only be active when Alertmanager is enabled for the team.
+Alerts settings will only be applied when Alertmanager is enabled for the team.
 :::

 Change the alert settings and preferred notification receivers.